A History of the Community Movie Theater in Roxbury, Massachusetts

 All this information would be taken down on a small card, with the picture at the top.

 For theaters like The Rivoli and The Dudley, these cards help expand upon information that can be found elsewhere.
 For other theaters though, this report is some of the only documentation available.

 The MGM report resulted in the documentation of over six hundred theaters across New England.
-Many of these local theaters may have only existed for a short number of years, and these cards, used in their time as a way to keep track of Metro-Goldwyn-Mayer’s profits, are now a vital part of preserving the history of these spaces.
+In 1948, after the war, the Supreme Court broke apart the film industry's monopolies, and MGM could no longer own theaters.
+Such a widespread report would never be conducted again, and these cards, used in their time as a way to keep track of Metro-Goldwyn-Mayer’s profits, are now a vital part of preserving the history of these local theaters that may have only existed for a short number of years.

-The MGM cards confirm that, by 1941, there were at least nine theaters in Roxbury, all in about the same two mile radius as twelve years prior.
-In addition to the five already confirmed, there are cards for The Criterion Theater (1120 Columbus St), The Egleston Square Cinema (3091 Washington St), The Humboldt Theater (147 Humboldt Ave) and The Ideal Theater (unknown address on Dudley St).
+The MGM cards confirm that, by 1941, there were at least nine theaters in Roxbury, all in about the same two-mile radius as twelve years prior.
+In addition to the five already mentioned above, there are cards for The Criterion Theater (1120 Columbus St), The Egleston Square Cinema (3091 Washington St), The Humboldt Theater (147 Humboldt Ave) and The Ideal Theater (unknown address on Dudley St).

 An interactive map of all the theaters.
 Click on each entry for MGM card info and before and after pictures.

 Leland Clarke, a Boston University Professor and expert in Roxbury history, is very familiar with these cards and reports.
 When his father passed away in 2000, Clarke found a scrapbook full of old documents, articles and historical photographs from across the city, some dating back as far back as the early 1800s.